The man who made people happy

 When we press the shutter, we are saying Here I am; This moment matters, I matter; These are the people I love; I wish this moment would last.

-How does the last orange taste?
 What becomes of an island that knows no poetry?
-How much is a tear worth in the desert?

 South America is a continent of geographic extremes.
 There we find the largest tropical rain forest on the planet and the driest desert, and on its west an entire coastline, from Patagonia to the shores of the Caribbean, is dominated by the Andes.